CatGaster/Dice-Discord-Bot/README.md

 2. **Character Attribute Management**: Users can create and modify their attributes (e.g., Strength, Dexterity, Wisdom, etc.).
 3. **TTS (Text-to-Speech)**: The option to announce command results in voice chat.
 4. **Bot message deletion:**: The ability to delete a specific number of bot messages, as well as the option to automatically remove bot messages to maintain chat cleanliness.
+5. **Wise Wizard Baltazar**: The ancient mage Baltazar answers questions in the style of Dungeons & Dragons using archaic language, proverbs, and metaphors via OpenRouter.ai(DeepSeek v3).

 ## Project Structure